A good fruit requires

 IR: N, TYLCV, TSWV

-Within this typology, this variety contributes resistance to the spotted virus and spoon virus.
+Within this category, this variety contributes resistance to the spotted virus and yellow leaf curl virus.

 HR: ToMV, V, Fol: 1-2